olku-if-se/junit.sample/README.md

 # -t, --continuous - Enables continuous build.
 Gradle does not exit and will re-execute tasks when task file inputs change.

 gradlew test --tests org.ifit.* --info --continuous

+# simplest way
+gradlew test -t
 ```

 External Libraries should include:

 - JUnit 5 (org.junit.jupiter:junit-jupiter*)
 - JUnit Platform Engine (org.junit.platform:junit-platform*)
-- Open Test4J (org.opentest4j:opentest4j) - There is no standard for testing on the JVM: the only common building block we have is java.lang.AssertionError.
+- Open Test4J (org.opentest4j:opentest4j) - There is no standard for testing on the JVM: the only common building block
+  we have is java.lang.AssertionError.

 Open Test4J can be easily replaced by:

 - AssertJ (org.assertj:assertj-core) - AssertJ is a fluent assertion library for Java.
 - Hamcrest (org.hamcrest:hamcrest) - Hamcrest is a library of matchers for building test expressions.